Every Lean expert will tell you that continuous flow of value is the goal of a Lean process.

 Continuous Flow Challenge

 Take a look at one of your important processes and consider how you could reduce the batch size to one piece.
 What would need to change?
 What process issues would prevent you from doing this?
 These issues are some of the large rocks (wastes) in your current process.
 When you remove the rocks from the stream you can safely lower the water level.
-When you remove the large wastes in your process you can lower your buffers.
+Similarly, when you remove the large wastes in your process you can lower your buffers.

 When you understand this post you have learned a key Lean concept.
 Our continuous improvement workshops include several simulations that demonstrate the difference between Flow and Batch.
 Click on the link to sign-up for a workshop today!